Reti97/mlops-docker/README.md

 # Train distilbert-base-uncased from Docker

 ## Get files
-Pull this repository to get all necessary Files.
+Pull this repository to get all necessary Files.<br>
+<code>git clone https://github.com/Reti97/mlops-docker destination-folder</code>

 ## Docker Setup

 ### Get Container from Docker Hub
-Get the dockerfile with the following command from the docker hub:<br>
+Get the dockerfile with the following command from the docker hub:
 <code>docker pull reti97/new-python-app:latest</code>

 ### Run Training for 3 Epochs
-Then you can train the Model with the best parameters found in Project 1:<br>
+Then you can train the Model with the best parameters found in Project 1:
-<code>docker run -v Path/to/your/file/main.py:/code new-python-app python main.py --model_name_or_path distilbert-base-uncased --learning_rate 0.00011633938221625261 --adam_epsilon 6.73493036944769e-08 --warmup_steps 23</code>
+<code>docker run -v Path/to/your/file/main.py:/code dockerimage python main.py --model_name_or_path distilbert-base-uncased --learning_rate 0.00011633938221625261 --adam_epsilon 6.73493036944769e-08 --warmup_steps 23</code>

 ### Build Dockerfile

-You can also build the dockerfile yourself with:<br>
+You can also build the dockerfile yourself with:

 <code>docker build -t docker-name .</code>

 ## Training